 The roots of what we know today as flamenco were there…

-Additionally, flamenco is a state of mind.
+Along with singing and guitar playing, flamenco is a state of mind.
 It’s a powerful art that usually conveys deep emotions such as pain and sadness.

 Did you know that Spain is the cradle of flamenco?
 Many famous artists among cantaores, bailaores and guitarists are originally from here.

 On top of it, some of the most important flamenco festivals and events (e.g. the Bienal de Flamenco) take place in Spain.

 Combine an authentic flamenco dancing show with the best of the city’s nightlife.
 From a real tablao, to some small theaters and venues, or even a flamenco bar, the possibilities are endless!

 You’ve decided to explore the world-class range of flamenco in Spain and go to a show.

 You googled the best shows in Spain and… Ah!
 You end up with dozens of results.
 Who would have thought?